Ion Mix Can Invert Centrifugal Confinement

 For example, consider a population of protons.
 For simplicity, take all species to have the same temperature.
 If the protons are placed (without other ions) in a simple centrifugal well with potential $\Delta \varphi_c$, they see a total confining potential

+This follows from Eq.~(\ref{eqn:GibbsMatching}).
 The confinement generally gets worse if other ions are placed in the well alongside the protons.
 However, suppose instead that the protons are placed in a region between two centrifugal wells, each populated with some other, lower charge-to-mass ratio ion -- say, $^{7}$Li.
 In the limit where the centrifugal wells are populated entirely with lithium, the protons are repelled from the wells, seeing a total potential

 In other words, counter-intuitively, for a given well depth $\Delta \varphi_c$, it is more efficient for the purposes of proton confinement to set up a \textit{barrier} full of some other, lower-$Z/m$ species than it is to use that same $\Delta \varphi_c$ as a well to directly trap the protons.
-This is illustrated in Figure~\ref{fig:endplugCartoon}.
+This is illustrated in Figure~\ref{fig:endplugCartoon}; the centrifugal wells in the figure correspond to the end-plugs, with the region between the wells corresponding to the central cell \footnote{See Supplemental Material [URL] for a more quantitative scenario.}.
+In order to easily maintain the different compositions in the different segments of the trap, it would be important to make sure that each species is sufficiently well-trapped within its intended region (as in the case in the figure).
+In some cases, it might be helpful to ensure that the potential barrier between end-cell and the exterior of the trap is weaker than that between end-cell and central cell (for the end-cell species), so that end-cell ions diffuse out of the trap before entering the central cell.
 One could make an even more effective trap by placing the protons in a centrifugal well of their own, then flanking that well with end-cells full of another species.

 This mechanism is particularly well-suited to trapping protons because of their high charge-to-mass ratio.
 For other ions, it is often still possible to find another species with a lower charge-to-mass ratio to use in an endplug.
 However, there are also other ways to use the same mechanism to trap relatively low-$Z/m$ species.